 - You review, sign, and file the initial divorce documents.

-- You serve your spouse with the divorce documents and provide him/her with the documents he/she needs to complete and file.
+- Provide your spouse with the documents he/she needs to sign and file.

 - File the remaining documents.